robcalcroft/monzoweb/README.md

-# :moneybag: monzoweb
+# :moneybag: Monzoweb
-Check your Monzo account from your browser
+View your Monzo account from your browser and view all your transactions on an interactive map!

 ![monzoweb screenshot of main interface](https://i.imgur.com/5DHIDO8.png)

 ## Getting Started
+If you're not a developer or have limited technical knowledge, [this longform, simple setup guide](./SIMPLE.md) will help you setup Monzoweb.

 1. [Install Node.js](https://nodejs.org/en/download/package-manager/)
 2. `git clone https://github.com/robcalcroft/monzoweb && cd monzoweb`
 3. `npm install` to install dependencies